107061105/HW4/README.md

 We can use this part to identify the location of the BB car with respect to a surface (with an AprilTag).

-Print or show an AprilTag (from mbed lab 14).

-Please use OpenMV to scan the above AprilTag codes.
+Use OpenMV to scan the above AprilTag codes.
 We can use the scanned AprilTag to determine the viewing angle from OpenMV to the AprilTag surface.

 Please steer BB Car such that the car is facing directly and perpendicular to the AprilTag surface.

 Also use PING to measure the distance between BB Car and AprilTag surface.

-Please show and verify (use a ruler) the distance measured above.
+Show and verify (use a ruler) the distance measured above.